 - An ample supply of vitamin B6, folate, and vitamins C & E

-- Generous servings of calcium and magnesium - for bone health - and potassium
+- Generous servings of calcium, magnesium, and potassium

 - Fiber and heart healthy nutrients